chxy95/SRCNN/README.md

 # SRCNN
 The project is reproduction of the paper *Learning a Deep Convolutional Network for Image Super-Resolution》(ECCV 2014)* by Pytorch.
-## Requirement
-Some Matlab codes provided by the paper author, url: http://mmlab.ie.cuhk.edu.hk/projects/FSRCNN.html.
-There are some captions for how to use that official codes to do data-preprocessing and testing in corresponding files.
 ## Dependence
 Matlab 2016
 Pytorch 1.0.0
+## Explanation
+Some Matlab codes provided by the paper author, url: http://mmlab.ie.cuhk.edu.hk/projects/FSRCNN.html.
+The main reason for using two languages to do the project is because the different implementation of bicubic interpolation, which causes the broader difference of the results when using PSNR standard.
 ## Usage
 Use ./data_pro/generate_train.m to generate train.h5.
+Use ./data_pro/generate_test.m to generate test.h5.
 Train by train.py:
 ```
 python train.py